TouchBistro/gehen/README.md

     updateStrategy: current | latest # Which task definition revision should be used
 scheduledTasks: # A map of ECS scheduled tasks
   <scheduled-task-name>: # The name of the ECS scheduled task
+timeoutMinutes: int # How many minutes to wait for the deploy check and drain check
 ```

 An example config is provided in [gehen.example.yml](gehen.example.yml).